IOTechSystems/xrt-examples/Exporters/rest/README.md

 ## Example

-These examples use the virtual device service to produce readings to be exported by an REST exporter to post readings to a REST endpoint.
+These examples use the virtual device service to produce readings to be exported by a REST exporter to post readings to a REST endpoint.

 ## Steps